-Schedule standing bi-weekly meetings to provide updates on progress, highlight potential barriers in the study, and to seek guidance on any concerns.
+- 1. Schedule standing bi-weekly meetings to provide updates on progress, highlight potential barriers in the study, and to seek guidance on any concerns.
 While email, phone calls, and other communication methods outside Canvas are allowed and expected, a summary of the conversations is recommended (e.g., recorded Zoom meeting, meeting notes).
-This will help the

-- student and chair keep track of discussions and any decisions or recommendations made during those meetings. - 2.
+This will help the student and chair keep track of discussions and any decisions or recommendations made during those meetings. - 2.
+Post files for Committee review in the student-dedicated Box folders and provide a timeframe for feedback (e.g., 5-7 days). - 3.
 Notify their chair of all academic concerns.
-Examples of academic concerns include transition point deliverable content, structure, and format; requirements for chapter content as outlined in this DHSc Dissertation Handbook; results of reviews by committee members; and any other academic issues that may arise toward completing the Dissertation. - Acknowledge that there may be differences in opinions and ideas that should be discussed using supporting evidence and logic as students learn about how scholarly feedback is given and received. - 4.
-Engage in collegial, scholarly, and professional communications with all faculty, committee members, and partners throughout the Dissertation process. - 5.
-Post files for review in a centralized location and provide a timeframe for feedback (e.g., 5-7 days). - 6.
+Examples of academic concerns include transition point deliverable content, structure, and format; requirements for chapter content as outlined in this DHSc Dissertation Handbook; results of reviews by committee members; and any other academic issues that may arise toward completing the Dissertation. - 4.
+Acknowledge that there may be differences in opinions and ideas that should be discussed using supporting evidence and logic as students learn about how scholarly feedback is given and received. - 5.
+Engage in collegial, scholarly, and professional communications with all faculty, committee members, and partners throughout the Dissertation process. - 6.
 Use the student Jefferson email to keep a record of the content of email messages. - 7.
 Schedule the Dissertation defense once the Dissertation is approved by the committee chair.
 It is the responsibility of the student, working with their chair and Program Director, to identify dates for the proposed defense.